AWS Developer Tools Blog

 - You can specify the default

-when constructing a new mapper instance, which will affect all save operations from this mapper:// All save operations will use the UPDATE behavior by default DynamoDBMapper mapper = new DynamoDBMapper(dynamoDBClient, new DynamoDBMapperConfig(SaveBehavior.UPDATE));
+SaveBehaviorwhen constructing a new mapper instance, which will affect all save operations from this mapper:// All save operations will use the UPDATE behavior by default DynamoDBMapper mapper = new DynamoDBMapper(dynamoDBClient, new DynamoDBMapperConfig(SaveBehavior.UPDATE)); - You can also force a

-for a particular save operation:// Force this save operation to use CLOBBER, instead of the default behavior of this mapper mapper.save(obj, new DynamoDBMapperConfig(SaveBehavior.CLOBBER));
+SaveBehaviorfor a particular save operation:// Force this save operation to use CLOBBER, instead of the default behavior of this mapper mapper.save(obj, new DynamoDBMapperConfig(SaveBehavior.CLOBBER));

-.
+The next step is to understand different SaveBehavior configurations.
+There are four different configurations you can choose from: UPDATE(default), UPDATE_SKIP_NULL_ATTRIBUTES, CLOBBER, and APPEND_SET.
 When you add a new item to the table, using any of the four configurations has the same effect—puts the item as specified in the POJO (though it might be achieved by different service request calls).
-However, when it comes to updating an existing item, these SaveBehavior
+However, when it comes to updating an existing item, these SaveBehavior configurations have different results, and you need to choose the appropriate one according to how you want to control your data.
+In order to explain this, let’s walk through an example of using different SaveBehavior configurations to update an item specified by the same POJO:

 - Table schema: